xilaluna/xilaluna.com/src/pages/blog/my-macos-terminal-setup.md

 ## Oh My Zsh

 The next step on our list is to install OhMyZsh which is a framework that gives the user the ability to quickly install a whole lot of different plugins, and themes.
-This is going to be crucial for terminal setup.
+This is going to be crucial for our terminal setup.

 We can install ohmyzsh by running this curl command.